UI Components

 The @BindPlaceholder annotation can also be used on table PMOs providing a placeholder text that is shown in case the table has no items.
 Table header and footer will also be hidden.

 This aspect is an inherited aspect.
 If a class is annotated with @BindPlaceholder, all subclasses will hide their tables using the declared annotation in their super class.
-It is not possible for subclasses to remove this behavior.
-It is however possible to set an new placeholder in a subclass.
+It is not possible for subclasses to override this behavior.

 @BindPlaceholder on table PMO